When using the DOM in your script to access an HTML element, whether it’s an

 <body> element, you also have access to all of that element’s properties.

-This includes the ability to modify the contents of the element as well as its attributes and properties— that can range from modifying the text inside a
+This includes the ability to modify the contents of the element as well as its attributes and properties, which can range from modifying the text inside a

-You can access and set the contents of an element with the
+.innerHTML property allows you to access and set the contents of an element.

 document.body.innerHTML = 'The cat loves the dog.';

-.innerHTML property can also add any valid HTML, including properly formatted elements.
-The following example assigns an
+.innerHTML property can also add any valid HTML elements.
+The following example replaces the contents of the

 document.body.innerHTML = '<h2>This is a heading</h2>';